 Recent changes to Legal Aid have meant that funding is now very limited for criminal cases, we do not feel that it is possible to represent clients to the standard that we would think is necessary and therefore, we do not therefore offer Legal Aid.

 What do I do next?

-Contact us online or speak to one of our dedicated specialists on 0207 998 7777 for a free initial consultation.
+We provide a fixed fee 30 minutes consultation for £75 plus VAT (£90).
+Payment will be required in advance of the consultation.
+Email us at firstname.lastname@example.org for details of how to make payment or Contact us online or speak to one of our dedicated specialists on 0207 998 7777.
 With our vast experience in the field, our bilingual speaking team will work with you to ensure this process runs as smooth as possible.
 All information you provide us with is treated with the utmost confidentiality.